 Once you have completed your application:

-- the relevant local county councillor(s) and community liaison officer will discuss your application
+- the relevant local county councillor(s) and Member Hub Service team member will discuss your application

 - if it is agreed, the application is sent to a cabinet member who must agree and formally approve it.